Ten Worst LinkedIn Profile Mistakes

 Your headline may be all that people notice on your profile.

 You have a headline below your name on LinkedIn.
-The reason it's called a headline is because it comes at the top, and it's what people see and read first.
+The reason it's called a headline is that it comes at the top, and it's what people see and read first.

 It also appears every time you make a comment or share something on LinkedIn.
 As a default, LinkedIn suggests that it's your current job title and company you use as your headline.

 That's bad advice.
-Don't use that information in your headline.
+Don't use that information alone in your headline.

 Use your headline effectively

-You now have up to 220 characters (increased from 120 characters in June 2020) to use in your headline.
+You have up to 220 characters to use in your headline.
 So there's plenty of room to add a few descriptive words or phrases that will interest people and be found in a search.

 Use your headline to describe what you're good at, what you deliver, and why it's worth reading your profile and connecting with you.
 Here's a simple formula: "[Job title]: helping X do Y."

-Imagine it as a short introduction so that people want to know more.
+Imagine it as a quick introduction so that people want to know more.
 Don't include your email, phone or web address - this just makes you look pushy or plain desperate.

 Be careful, too, with the use of emojis — they can look frivolous and unprofessional if over-used in a headline, and may not appear on every platform, especially mobile devices.